 - One small carry-on bag for my “office” on the train containing my computer, writing tablets, notebooks filled with notes and info I need to maintain the magazine on the road.

-- Overhead bag filled with clothes.
+- One piece of luggage filled with clothes.
 Not nearly enough for two weeks, but I’ll figure that out as I go.

 I also wanted to take: